Install Tkinter on macOS

 Heads up!
 You've already completed this tutorial.

 Before you start the Tkinter tutorial you will need to have a working installation of Tkinter on your system.
-If you don't have either set up yet, the following steps will guide you through how to do this on macOS.
+If you don't have either set up yet, the following steps will guide you through how to install Tkinter on macOS.

 This guide is also available for Ubuntu Linux.
 On Windows, Tkinter is installed by default with Python.

 To install Python and Tkinter on macOS I recommend you use Homebrew.
 Homebrew is a package manager for command-line software on macOS.
-Homebrew has both Python 3 and Tkinter available in their repositories.
+Homebrew has both Python 3 and Tkinter available in their repositories, making it the easiest way to get everything set up.

 Homebrew -- the missing package manager for macOS Homebrew -- the missing package manager for macOS